ionajosephine/cheerful/README.md

-# Cheerful
+# Cheerful ✨ 🌈 ✅

 Cheerful gem allows you to customize the color of syntax errors in the terminal logs of a Rails application, adding some fun and cheer to the development process!

-### Without the Cheerful gem, normal plain logs look like this:
+### Without the Cheerful gem ☹️ normal plain logs look like this:

 ![Plain Logs](/screenshot4.png)

-... see how you're squinting your eyes and needing to zoom in?
+... see how you're squinting your eyes 🧐 and needing to zoom in?

 ![Plain Logs](/screenshot3.png)

-### But cheerful logs look like this:
+### But cheerful logs 🤩 look like this:

 ![Plain Logs](/screenshot2.png)

-Now spotting syntax errors is much more fun!
+Now spotting syntax errors 😎 is much more fun!

 ![Plain Logs](/screenshot1.png)

-## Installation
+## Installation ⚠️

-Cheerful has not yet been released to RubyGems.org because it is still under development and needs further testing.
+Cheerful has not yet been released to RubyGems.org because it is still under development and needs further testing ☢️

 However, if you want to play with it you can do so by downloading and installing it locally:

 1. Add `gem 'cheerful', github: 'https://github.com/ionajosephine/cheerful', branch 'main'` to your Rail's app's gemfile.
 2. Run bundle config command in your terminal: